Topological Designs: (Nearly) all intersecting or disjoint

 We can explicitly describe a $1$-system with $2g+1$ curves all intersecting pairwise. \begin{theorem} \theolab{canonical-curves} For any genus $g \geq 1$ closed surface, there is a $1$-system of $2g+1$ curves which all pairwise intersect. \end{theorem} \begin{proof} A genus $g$ surface is homeomorphic to a regular $4g$-gon with opposite sides identified.
 We obtain $2g$ simple closed curves from simple arcs connecting opposite sides of the $4g$-gon.
 After identifying sides, all vertices become identified, so we can add a diagonal to the configuration as well. \end{proof} Later, we will use the following slightly stronger statement which is clear from the construction. \begin{corollary} \corlab{canonical-curves-same-point} The $1$-system from \theoref{canonical-curves} can be chosen so that all curves pairwise intersect at the same point on the surface. \end{corollary}

 In both genus $1$ and $2$, it can be shown that, up to the mapping class group, there is only one maximal configuration of curves all of which pairwise intersect exactly once.
 In genus $2$, the configuration corresponds to a star graph in the quotient under hyperelliptic involution.
-It would be interesting to know if this generalizes. \begin{question} In higher genus surfaces, is there only one mapping class orbit of $1$-systems such that each pair of curves intersects? \end{question}
+It would be interesting to know if this generalizes\footnote{While this paper was under review, Tarik Aougab \cite{A12} showed that the answer is ``no.''}. \begin{question} In higher genus surfaces, is there only one mapping class orbit of $1$-systems such that each pair of curves intersects? \end{question}